Nguenda/Responsible-Machine-Learning/README.md

 ##Kerry
 ### Training Data

-* State the source of training data.
+* The source of training data was the Home Mortgage Disclosure Act (HMDA) data.
-* State how training data was divided into training and validation data.
+* The training and test data data was provided to us already spliced into training and test data for educational instructional purposes.
-* State the number of rows in training and validation data.
+* The provided training and test datasets contained 160338 rows and 23 columns together.
 * Define the meaning of all training data columns.
 * Define the meaning of all engineered columns.
 * State details of the distribution over various factors in the training datasets.